Accounts

 There are two basic account types in Miden: Regular accounts and faucets.
 Only faucets can mint new assets.
 Regular accounts can be mutable or immutable, which simply means that it is possible to change the account code after creation.

-Type and mutability is encoded in the most significant bits of the account’s ID.
+Type and mutability are encoded in the most significant bits of the account’s ID.

 Basic mutable | Basic immutable | Fungible faucet | Non-fungible faucet | |